 Innovation Management: Strategy & Implementation

-- Be able to change organisational culture so it encourages creativity and innovation
+- Ability to create a culture that encourages creativity and innovation

-- Select and apply appropriate tools and techniques to boost innovation performance
+- Heightened awareness of when and how to apply tools in order to boost performance

 - The "innovation process"

-- The four main types of innovation: product, service, process and business innovation
+- Manage the main types of innovation: product, service, process and business model innovation

 - Challenges of managing innovation performance

 - Designing an innovation process to help generate breakthrough products year in – year out

 - Understand how world leading international organisations from around the globe create breakthrough products and services.

 Delegates will be asked to read a case study on the management of innovation and compare and contrast this to the current situation in their own organisation.
 They will also be asked to answer a short ‘innovation audit’ questionnaire, which will be used to identify strengths and weaknesses of their organisation.